-- 8.10 Medway Council's headquarters is at Gun Wharf in Chatham.
+- 8.9 Medway Council's headquarters is at Gun Wharf in Chatham.
 However, to provide local services to the people in Medway there are 5 Contact Points based in each of the towns: Chatham; Rochester; Gillingham; Rainham; and Strood.
 The Rochester and Gillingham Contact Points are located with the library service and the Strood and Rainham Contact Points are located with Kent Police.
-These locations are shown in figure 8.5. - 8.11 These one-stop shops will allow our customers to walk in and access information, request a council service, make payments or carry out any other council business. - 8.12 Medway Council also have 6 kiosks throughout the area, which anyone can use to get free access to a range of local government and public service information.
+These locations are shown in figure 8.5. - 8.10 These one-stop shops allow customers to walk in and access information, request a council service, make payments or carry out any other council business.

+8.11 Medway Council also have 6 kiosks throughout the area, which anyone can use to get free access to a range of local government and public service information.
 People can also make payments with debit or credit cards for council services.
-This means that if you don't want to go to one of the council's main buildings, you can carry out a transaction electronically close to home.
 The kiosks are normally available during the opening hours of the building they are in which are: Strood Leisure Centre; Hundred of Hoo Leisure Centre; Deangate Ridge Sports Complex; and in Strood, Chatham and Rainham Contact Points.

-Figure 8.5: Location of Contact Points and Council Offices
+Figure 8.4: Location of Contact Points and Council Offices